crush-157/fn-ruby-sdk-invoke/README.md

 3. [`function`](api_helper.rb#L86) - uses the `OCI::Functions::FunctionsManagementClient` of the SDK to get the named function.
 4. Having navigated from the `Compartment` to the `Application` to the `Function` in turn, we then call [`fn_invocation_client`](api_helper.rb#L93) to create an instance of `OCI::Functions::FunctionsInvokeClient`.
 5. Finally the `OCI::Functions::FunctionsInvokeClient` is then used by [`invoke_function`](api_helper.rb#L103) to invoke the function and return the result.

+_Note that both the `function OCID` and function endpoint will not change unless you delete the function, or the application that contains it._

+_So in a real world application, once we know the `function OCID`, we can store this and use it in the future to retrieve the function and it's invoke endpoint without having to reprise the sequence of calls described above._

 ### Running the Examples